pacifics/PassDao/README.md

 - FundDaoFor and FundDao: to send Eth from the Funding smart contract to the Dao manager.

 - RefundForValidPartners, Refund and RefundForAll: to refund the amount that did not fund the Dao (priority to the valid addresses).

-- AbortFunding: allows the smart contract creator to abort the funding and refund at any time during the presale.

 =